Bio

 Cédric Cannard is a computational neuroscientist and researcher whose work integrates neuroscience, neuropsychology, biosignal analysis, robust statistics, software development, and machine/deep learning.

 He holds a Bachelor's degree in Sports Science, a Master's in Neuropsychology and Clinical Neuroscience, and a PhD in Neuroscience.
-As an undergraduate, he contributed to research on brain atrophy in schizophrenia (CEA, ISTCT, Caen) and on brain oscillations underlying visual perception and attention (CerCo, CNRS, Toulouse).
+As an undergraduate, he contributed to research on brain atrophy in schizophrenia (with Dr Dollfus at the ISTCT Laboratory, CEA, Caen) and on brain oscillations underlying visual perception, color vision, and attention (with Dr. VanRullen at the CerCo Laboratory, CNRS, Toulouse).
 During his PhD with Dr. Arnaud Delorme (2018–2021), he developed open-source tools for low- and high-density EEG analysis, collected and processed large-scale EEG datasets using wearable technologies (>500 participants), analyzed multimodal biosignals (EEG, ECG, PPG, GSR/EDA, EGG, voice), developed several EEGLAB plugins, and identified EEG and HRV correlates of well-being using low-cost hardware.

 As a Senior Research Associate at the Institute of Noetic Sciences (2021–2024), he investigated transformation, meditation, altered states of consciousness, predictive processes, quantum wave-collapse experiments, and developed the BrainBeats toolbox for facilitating the study of brain-heart interactions and the Ascent toolbox for computing brain entropy/complexity/aperiodic measures.